 Some directors of human resources management depend on the front office to distribute application forms and other personnel-related information to job applicants.
 The potential employee may ask for directions to the personnel office at the front desk.
 The human resources management department may also develop guidelines for the front desk clerk to use in initially screening candidates.
-These guidelines may include concerns about personal hygiene, completion of an application, education requirements, experience, and citizenship status.
-This information helps the executives in the human resources management department interview potential job candidates.
+For example, the guidelines may include concerns about personal hygiene, completion of an application, education requirements, experience, and citizenship status.
+This information will help the executives in the human resources management department interview potential job candidates.